Unified kinetic theory of induced scattering: Compton, Brillouin, and Raman processes in magnetized electron and

 \subsection{Ordinary mode}

 The dispersion relation for the ordinary mode, as given by Eq.~\eqref{eq:dispersion_relation_no_magnetic_Brillouin}, is expressed as follows:

-Two types of instabilities can arise from this dispersion relation: ICS and SBS.
+\ioka{The physical picture is illustrated in Fig. \ref{fig:parametric_instability}. }Two types of instabilities can arise from this dispersion relation: ICS and SBS.
 The properties of ICS have already been analyzed in detail by \citep{2025PhRvD.111f3055N}.
 In this section, we explicitly present the linear growth rate and growth wavenumber and the angular parameter at maximum growth for both ICS and SBS.
 Details of the derivations are provided in Appendix~\ref{sec:ordinary_mode_detail_derivation}.